 A similar, probably apocryphal, story is told of Franklin D. Roosevelt, said to have started telling dignitaries in a receiving line "I strangled my grandmother this morning."
 In some versions of the tale, a particularly astute British diplomat responds, "I'm sure she had it coming, Mr. President."

-The case of Kitty Genovese, who was stabbed to death near her home in New York in 1964 is often treated as an example of this.
+The case of Kitty Genovese, who was raped and stabbed to death near her home in New York in 1964 is often treated as an example of this.
 The media reported that thirty-eight witnesses saw the crime, but nobody called the police.
 The truth is much more complicated (here the event is discussed in detail).
 Nevertheless, it inspired the investigation of the phenomenon, called bystander effect.

-It's the same reason that people with crutches have more time getting help in crowded cities than in less populated areas.
+It's the same reason that people with crutches have a more difficult time getting help in crowded cities than in less populated areas.
 People just think that someone else will help them if they don't.
 A similar effect can be noticed with hichhikers since the more cars, the less chance of getting a lift.
 People don't feel bad about leaving you there if they think someone else will pick you up.
 If there's only one car on the road they figure what the hell and give you a lift.